Two-scale series expansions for travelling wave packets in one-dimensional periodic media: Introduction

-We complement our analysis by the derivation of the propagation properties of the quasimomentum $\varkappa$, the ``local wavenumber'' $k$ and the ``energy'' $\int\vert u\vert^2,$ see Sections \ref{prop_k}, \ref{prop_amp}.
-We show that these propagate with the ``group velocity'' $\Omega'(\varkappa)$ calculated on the basis of the dispersion relation $\Omega=\Omega(\varkappa)$ at a given ``macroscopic location'' $x,$ see (\ref{phi_0_eqn}).
+see Sections \ref{prop_k}, \ref{prop_amp}.
+We show that these propagate with the ``group velocity'' $\Omega'(\varkappa)$ calculated on the basis of the dispersion relation $\Omega=\Omega(\varkappa)$ at a given ``macroscopic location'' $x,$ see (\ref{phi_0_eqn}), where $\Omega$ is the eigenvalue in (\ref{eigen0}).

 Finally, in Section \ref{hc_section} we consider a particular case of our general asymptotic formula when the travelling wave has the form of a $\delta$-function pulse and apply it to the setting of a periodic medium with high contrast (or ``large coupling'').
-As in this case we can take advantage of an explicit asymptotic formulae for the dispersion relations, we demonstrate, on the basis of the general analysis of the present article, that the pulse propagation through such medium is controlled in a quantitatively explicit way, showing the effect of each component of the composite on the wave propagation.
+As in this case we can take advantage of an explicit asymptotic formulae for the dispersion relations, we demonstrate, on the basis of the general analysis of the present article, that the pulse propagation through such medium is controlled in a quantitatively explicit way, showing the effect of each component of the composite on the wave.